The Universe

 What has all of this to do with atheism?

-This chapter has described how the universe and life came about from a scientific point of view.
+This chapter has described how the Universe and life came about from a scientific point of view.
 Now how does this relate to atheism?Atheism is the disbelief in supernatural beings.
 As such, atheism excludes the belief that the Earth and life were created by gods.
-Atheism does not tell us, however, what atheists believe about the formation of life and the universe.
-Atheism is just disbelief in gods and does not preclude or prescribe any other belief about the universe (or about anything else, for that matter).
+Atheism does not tell us, however, what atheists believe about the formation of life and the Universe.
+Atheism is just disbelief in gods and does not preclude or prescribe any other belief about the Universe (or about anything else, for that matter).
 Different atheists will have different views on this topic.

-However, a popular view among atheists is that science is the best method to answer the questions of life and the universe.
+However, a popular view among atheists is that science is the best method to answer the questions of life and the Universe.
 This is also the stance of Humanism, the particular brand of atheism advocated in this book.
 What science says on these questions is what this chapter outlined in the preceding sections.
-Thus, the preceding sections will likely appeal to a large number of atheists as a reasonable view on the formation and operation of the universe.
+Thus, the preceding sections will likely appeal to a large number of atheists as a reasonable view on the formation and operation of the Universe.

 Science is not the truth.